ACCESS-NRI/oasis3-mct/README.md

-This version is the master branch of the OASIS3-MCT climate coupler.
-It will contain the future developments for OASIS3-MCT_6.0
+This is the branch of the OASIS3-MCT climate coupler currently recommended for users.
+It corresponds to the official OASIS3-MCT_5.0 released in December 2022 + important bugfixes since then.

+Developments for the future OASIS3-MCT_6.0 will be done in other branches and then merged to the master branch.

 For changes between the different versions of OASIS3-MCT, please refer to Appendix B of the User Guide (in oasis3-mct/doc/oasis3mct_UserGuide.pdf).